YTG1234/fabricversions/README.md

 ```
 You can of course use `doas` or any other similar program.
 To uninstall, run the same command but replace `install` with `uninstall`.

+- In order to use the tool, you will need to have curl and libxml2 installed.

 ### Does This Work on Linux?
 Honestly, I don't know.
 It works on my machine, but it may not work on yours.